-7. Taxation
+6. Taxation

-a) Taxation is provided for at the rate of 35% for company profits, except for certain bank interest receivable which is taxed at 15%.
+a) Taxation is provided for at the rate of 35% for company profits, except for certain bank interest receivable which is taxed at 15% and sales of property which are taxed at 5% as a final witholding tax.